-Family QDP issuers must update their dental provider directory data associated with their family QDPs sold on the Exchange with the Exchange, and any vendor utilized by the Exchange to support the provider directory, by the 15th of each month, unless otherwise instructed.
+Family QDP issuers must update their dental provider directory data associated with their family QDPs sold on the Exchange with the Exchange, and any vendor utilized by the Exchange to support the provider directory, on or by the 15th of each month, unless otherwise instructed.
+If the 15th falls on a weekend or holiday, provider directory data is due by midnight the business day prior.

 For the provider directory data to be used for the start of open enrollment, issuers must include providers for the current and upcoming plan years.
-Provider rosters for the 2020 plan year should be submitted to WAHBE by issuers of family QDPs for the first time in a stand-alone submission due by October 1, 2019.
-For the duration of the 2019 plan year, provider rosters for both the 2019 and 2020 plan years will be included in the issuer data submissions due the 15th of each month.
+Provider rosters for the 2021 plan year should be submitted to WAHBE by issuers of family QDPs for the first time in a stand-alone submission due by October 1, 2020.
+For the duration of the 2020 plan year, provider rosters for both the 2020 and 2021 plan years will be included in the issuer data submissions due the 15th of each month.
 Issuers of family QDPs should identify the appropriate plan year associated with each provider roster file.
-At the conclusion of the 2019 plan year, the 2019 roster submission is no longer necessary and should be discontinued.
+If there is no network variance across plan years, issuers may submit a single roster file.
+At the conclusion of the 2020 plan year, the 2020 roster submission is no longer necessary and should be discontinued.

 On-time submissions are processed and published to Washington Healthplanfinder on or before the first day of the following month.
 A QDP issuer must ensure that the network name for each provider exactly matches the network name as approved by OIC.
+Issuers are responsible for conducting quality assurance of provider directory data prior to submission and are expected to participate in ongoing provider directory testing activities.

 Quest Analytics, WAHBE's provider directory vendor, conducts ongoing provider outreach to validate provider data with the goal of improving provider directory data for the Exchange.
+Weekly error reports are generated by Quest Analytics based on provider attestation.
 In addition, WAHBE identifies provider errors during testing, from OIC, from consumers, and through the Provider Directory Comment Form, available on the WAHBE website.
-Issuers should review weekly reports provided by Quest Analytics and WAHBE and update their systems in a timely manner.
-For any error with which the issuer agrees identified by Quest Analytics or WAHBE, issuers shall submit a corrected provider roster the following month to resolve the discrepancy.
+Issuers should review weekly error reports provided by Quest Analytics and errors escalated by WAHBE and correct erroneous data in their systems in a timely manner.
+Issuers shall submit a corrected provider roster the following month to resolve any discrepancies.

 If a discrepancy is not pertinent to the issuer, or the issuer does not agree with the findings, the issuer should address the discrepancy with Quest Analytics or WAHBE, depending on who identifies the discrepancy, and discrepancies should be resolved between the two parties.
 If Quest Analytics and the issuer cannot come to a resolution, the discrepancy should be elevated to WAHBE.
-During 2019, the Exchange will continue efforts to improve provider directory data.
+During 2020, the Exchange will continue efforts to improve provider directory data.
 Issuers will be consulted to establish next steps regarding reducing data discrepancies.